mwisniewski1991/flowers_sensors/README.md

 Python app will get data from queues and put in database.
 From data in database dashboard will create charts.

+### Services
+- API - Python Flask
+- Message queue - RabbitMQ
+- Message consumer - Python
+- Database - InfluxDB
+- Visualization - Grafana

 ## To Do Plan
-- Create Consumer
+- Create Consumer - DONE
-- Create InfluxDB Container
+- Create InfluxDB Container - DONE
-- Connect consumeer with InfluxDB
+- Connect consumeer with InfluxDB - DONE
+- Create Grafana conteiner
+- Connect Grafana to Influxdb